mboyea/map-pie-charts/readme.md

-🗺️ Map w/ Pie Charts
+🗺️ Map Charts
 ===
-A web application which shows a map with pie charts overlaid on top.
+A web application which shows a map with charts overlaid on top.
 ---
 A simple geographic data visualization example.